wonder-light/glidea/docs/en-us/docs/theme/var.md

   tags: @tags,
   menus: @menus,
   themeConfig: @themeConfig,
-  isHomepage: false, // 是否为首页，使用 index.j2 渲染，且为第一页的时候为 true
+  isHomepage: false, // Whether it is the home page, it is rendered using index.j2, and it is true when it is the first page
-  customConfig: {}, // 主题自定义配置字段，若无则为 {}
+  customConfig: {}, // Topic Custom configuration field, if none {}
   utils: {
     now: "1577006772710", // Date.now()
   },